What if you find out they’re vaping?

 Try to find out if there is a deeper problem.
 If they vaped more than once, or are currently vaping, try to get a feel for why.
 For example, determine if/how their relationships with others have changed, if they are under added stress at school, if their grades have changed, or if they’re hanging out with a different crowd.

 If they show any interest in quitting, congratulate them, and ask which resources or strategies they think might work best for them.
-Talk to your doctor or suggest they check out the Colorado QuitLine.
-The QuitLine now serves Coloradans as young as 12 years old who want to quit vaping, smoking or chewing.
-They can enroll themselves quickly and easily at www.coquitline.org or 1-800-QUIT-NOW to get coaching, either through chat or over the phone.
-Coaching is free, confidential, non-judgemental and is shown to increase the chances of quit success.
+Talk to your doctor or suggest they check out My Life My Quit, a support program that serves Coloradans as young as 12 years old who want to quit vaping, smoking or chewing tobacco.
+They can enroll themselves quickly and easily at mylifemyquit.com.
+Coaching is available through online chat, texting or over the phone.
+The program is free, confidential, non-judgmental and is shown to increase the chances of quit success among teens.